uga-libraries/bags/README.md

 The scripts do not have functions, or just simple functions, so the only tests are for each entire script.
 The tests for undo_one_bag.py are incomplete: see [Issue 1](https://github.com/uga-libraries/bags/issues/1)

-For testing delete_thumbs_db, make a copy of the list templates in the folder test_delete_thumbs_db and replace INSERT-PATH-TO-BAGS-REPO with the correct path (something like C:\Users\username\Documents\GitHub\bags).
+For testing delete_new_temp.py and delete_thumbs_db.py, make a copy of the list templates in the script's test folder and replace INSERT-PATH-TO-BAGS-REPO with the correct path (something like C:\Users\username\Documents\GitHub\bags).
-This version of the lists will not be synced to GitHub, as they are in .gitignore
+This version of the lists will not be synced to GitHub, as they are in .gitignore, and will have to be remade every time the local copy of the repo is synced with GitHub.

 ## Scripts